metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 ## Guard Settings

-The NFT Payment guard contains the following settings:
+The Asset Payment guard contains the following settings:

 - **Required Collection**: The mint address of the required NFT Collection.
 The NFT we use to pay with must be part of this collection.
 - **Destination**: The address of the wallet that will receive all NFTs.

-{% dialect-switcher title="Set up a Candy Machine using the NFT Payment Guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Asset Payment Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}